dgoulet-tor/arti/README.md

 also short for "artifact".
 It has nothing to do with the "rt" issue tracker or the "rt" media outlet.)

+## Is this the future of Tor??!?11?!?

+No, this is a fun side project I'm doing on weekends to learn Rust.

+Maybe if it turns out great we can turn it into something official, but right now nobody's working on it but me, and I'm not working on it seriously at all.

 ## What's here and what isn't.

 So far the code has untested or under-tested implementations of: